lloydhardy/Learn-MongoDB/README.md

 )

 - inserts a Document into a Collection (eg. the specified items into the items collection in myDatabase). items Collection is created if not alreayd in existence.

+db.items.find() - Return all documents from items collection